yeslogic/azure-prince-example/README.md

 1. [Sign in and navigate to your App Service](#sign-in-and-navigate-to-your-app-service).
 2. In the side bar click on "App Service Logs".
 3. Enable "Application Logging (Filesystem)".
-4. Set the Level to "Information", and click Save.<br>
+4. Set the Level to "Information", and click "Save".<br>
    <img src="imgs/portal-enable-app-service-logs.png" width="800" alt="Screenshot of the App Service log settings in the Azure portal">
 5. Wait for the notification that logging is enabled.